jiwenxing/springboot-quartz/README.md

 ## notice

-rabbitMQ is not in use by default. steps blow should be followed to test it.
+RabbitMQ is not in use by default. steps blow should be followed to test it.

 1. install rabbitmq-server and start it
 2. update the rabbitmq configuration in `application.properties`